tillersystems/Stardust/src/Input/README.md

 - `type` - the type of input (`text` or `password`).
 - `value` - the value of the input.
 - `tabIndex` - index of the input in a parent form.
-- `placeHolder` - placeholder text.
+- `placeholder` - placeholder text.
 - `disabled` - whether the input is disabled or not.
 - `onChange` - handler of input value change.
 - `onFocus` - handler of input gains focus.